rickycorte/EmyTagBot/README.md

 `WARNS_BEFORE_BAN`: max number of warnings before account ban

+`WEB_TOP_TAG_LIST_SIZE`:  number of elements to show in top page

 ## Setup Firebase
 Add your firebase admin json as a document called `firebase` in your database

+## Web Integration
+This bot is deeply integrated with a custom website powered by firebase.

+You can check its repo [here](https://github.com/rickycorte/EmyTagBot-Site).

 **Note:**
 your firebase admin json is something like this: